mpkondrashin/itachi/README.md

 ### &#x261E; Downloader

-This sample downloads eicar.com from web site and saves to currecnt directory
+This sample downloads [eicar.com](https://www.eicar.com/download-anti-malware-testfile/) from web site and saves to currecnt directory

  ### &#x261E; NoVirus

 Harmless file that should not be detected by any securiyt solution.

-**Note:** If it is detected, it is 100% False Positive.
+**Note:** If it is detected, it is 100% False Positive

 ## Installation
 Not required.
 Just download Itachi for your OS from [releases](https://github.com/mpkondrashin/itachi/releases)